by Maurice

 After completing the online application, you need to visit the nearest application acceptance facility and present form DS-11 and all supporting documents to an agent.

-For a list of acceptance facilities in your area, click the link below.
+For a list of acceptance facilities in your area, visit our list of Ohio Passport Offices

 Again, you can travel to Alaska with your infant with only a certified birth certificate.
 You can then apply for a passport for your child.
-If you prefer this option, you can click the link below for a list of acceptance facilities in Alaska.
+If you prefer this option, visit our list of acceptance facilities in Alaska or schedule an appointment online.

 Return to Passport Expediting FAQ.